Petition for Writ of Certiorari

-Under Rule 9.220(a), the Florida rules of appellate procedure require a record of the documents file in the lower tribual.
-An appendix should not contain matters not made part of the record in the lower tribunal which are outside the record.
+Under Rule 9.220(a), the Florida rules of appellate procedure require a record of the documents file in the lower tribunal.
+An appendix should not contain matters not made part of the record in the lower tribunal which is outside the record.

 The courts have determined, however, that it is helpful to attach copies of the applicable authority if the case involves a review of an administrative agency and requires the court to consult applicable local ordinances, rules, and regulations.